-We are keen to seek help from corporate or other bodies to help us stimulate the game.
+We are keen to seek help from individuals and corporate or other bodies to help us promote and stimulate interest the game.

 All the work at LGC is undertaken by volunteers but there are limits to what we can achieve.

 We would love to expand the work we do and encourage the development of the game.

 The strongest players are from China, Japan and Korea.
 There are no professional Go players in the UK.

 From time to time it would enrich the game of Go in this country if it were possible to organise a training camp.
 The professional Go associations in these countries are quite receptive to requests for professionals to visit, often subsidising or waiving fees and costs.

 European and American professionals have exhibited similar attitudes when attending LGC tournaments.